dinaRodeny/Cypress/README.md

 # Cypress
-//kindly note:i face a problem to handle the recaptcha singup page plz go and add tthis script in "package.json" so you can run in a different browsers
+//kindly note:i face a problem to handle the recaptcha

+plz go and add this script in "package.json" so you can run in a different browsers

    /*************************************************************************************************************************/
   "scripts": {